smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 ## Vanilla JavaScript Setup
 This build allows you to create apps that run on the browser.
 In order to have the built JS file be imported into your HTML, you'll need to run a simple web server that can serve that JS file.
 We will be using [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/about-npm/) for this task, but you can use any software that lets you serve HTML and JS to the browser.

-In a new directory, save your `SDL.min.js` build there, and then run the following: `npm init`.
+In a new directory, save your `SDL.min.js` file there, and then run the following: `npm init`.
 Press Enter repeatedly through the prompts to set up some default npm configuration.
 Then, install the `express` package by running `npm install express --save`.
 Express is a popular Node.js package that allows easy setup of a server.
 Then, create a `index.js` file in the same directory, and save the following to it:

 ```js
 const express = require('express');